 Where does your club meet?

-Our club gathers at 6:45am (EST) on Zoom at this link (our meeting starts at 7am) Contact us for the Zoom link.
+Our club gathers at 6:45am (EST) on Zoom (our meeting starts at 7am) Contact us for the Zoom link.

 Our club was founded in Greensboro, NC and most of our members live in the triad area, but that is not a requirement for membership.